mojaloop/mojaloop/contribute/Architecture-Documentation-Guidelines.md

 _Use this template for the README file when you create a component or a service_

-_This should be created in a sub-folder in the [Docs repo](https://github.com/Mojaloop/Docs), such as an architecture overview, user flow, and resilience modeling._
+_This should be created in a sub-folder in the [docs repo](https://github.com/Mojaloop/Docs), such as an architecture overview, user flow, and resilience modeling._

 # File Formats